reidsheppard/Python/README.md

 # Python
 Machine Learning Project using Sk-learn to predict Sports Statistics.

-Using raw data from pro-football-focus to predict rushing yards.
+Using raw data from pro-football-focus to predict rushing yards in the NFL.
-Nick Chubb is the use case.
-Using variables selected to predict rushing yards in each of his career games.
-Comparing the predicted rushing yards to the actual rushing yards.
+Nick Chubb is the use case, and various factors are used to predict his rushing yards in each of his career games.
+This data will then be compared to the actual rushing yards.

+Methods:
+A regression model will be used from Sk-learn, and Auto-Gluon, to make predictions.
+There will be a training and test dataset.
+Training dataset will be train the model, and the test data will be used to collect the predicted yards.

 Link to Data Document
 https://docs.google.com/spreadsheets/d/1f-0SyOjlpJRm5hSatzzLOE4kuQG1vYxCFgYWPu-3jf0/edit#gid=1757234728